Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification

 \section{Discussion}

-In this work, we have studied a nonparametric Bayesian approach to the recovery of spatially inhomogeneous binary classification surfaces based on hierarchical rescaled Besov-Laplace priors.
-Our main theoretical result (Theorem \ref{Theo:LaplRates}) shows that, for ground truths $p_0$ belonging to the $B^\alpha_{1}$-scale, the posterior contracts around $p_0$ at the optimal rate in $L^1$-distance, automatically adapting to the smoothness.
+We have studied a nonparametric Bayesian approach to the recovery of spatially inhomogeneous binary classification surfaces based on hierarchical rescaled Besov-Laplace priors.
+Our main result (Theorem \ref{Theo:LaplRates}) shows that, for ground truths $p_0$ in the $B^\alpha_{1}$-scale, the posterior contracts around $p_0$ at the optimal rate in $L^1$-distance, automatically adapting to the smoothness.
 For implementation, we have outlined an MCMC posterior sampling algorithm in Section \ref{Subsec:Algorithm}, which we have applied in the simulation studies of Section \ref{Sec:Simulations}, demonstrating the practical feasibility and effective performance of the considered procedure.
 We conclude by reviewing several related research questions.

-Firstly, as noted in Section \ref{Subsec:Prior}, the employed ($n$-dependent) prior is constructed from base rescaled Besov-Laplace random elements, cf.~\eqref{Eq:BaseLaplPrior}, and involves a carefully tuned hyper-prior, cf.~\eqref{Eq:Hyperprior}.
-Recently, \cite{agapiou2024adaptive} achieved adaptive posterior contraction rates towards spatially inhomogeneous ground truths in the white noise by independently randomizing, via somewhat more natural hyper-priors, both the regularity and the scaling terms.
-It remains unclear at the present stage whether their investigation could be extended to the binary classification setting.
+Firstly, as noted in Section \ref{Subsec:Prior}, the employed ($n$-dependent) prior is constructed from base rescaled Besov-Laplace random elements, cf.~\eqref{Eq:BaseLaplPrior}, and involves a carefully tuned hyper-prior for the regularity, cf.~\eqref{Eq:Hyperprior}.
+Recently, \cite{agapiou2024adaptive} achieved adaptive posterior contraction rates towards spatially inhomogeneous ground truths in the white noise model by assigning somewhat more natural independent hyper-priors both to the smoothness and the scaling terms.
+It remains unclear at the present stage whether their results could be extended to the binary classification setting.

 The considered compact covariate space is a standard framework for theoretical analysis.
 For unbounded covariates, say on $\R^d$, the construction of the prior could in principle be extended using wavelet bases of $L^2(\R^d)$.
 Under additional assumptions on the tail of the true probability response function, much of the key probabilistic properties derived in \cite{ADH21} would then be retained, paving the way to obtaining adaptive posterior contraction rates over Besov spaces of functions `decaying at infinity' similarly to those considered in \cite{Nickl2007BracketingME}.
 Further, scenarios with both discrete and continuous predictors are often of interest.
 The present developments could be adapted to this case via product priors that separate the discrete and continuous components, modeling the probability response functions for the latter via Besov-Laplace priors.
 The hyper-prior on the regularity parameter $\alpha$ can then be refined to a hierarchical structure that allows for different smoothness levels across discrete categories, helping to achieve borrowing of strength across groups.